labuzzetta/swim/README.md

-# SWIM: Surface Water IMputation
+# SWIM (Surface Water IMputation) Classification Framework
 A submonthly surface water classification framework via gap-fill imputation and random forest classifiers of Landsat imagery

 1. In the `framework` directory, see the README file to learn "How to SWIM"